 Why does someone have to die?
 From the film The Hours (2002).
-Soundtrack by Phillip Glass.
+Soundtrack by Philip Glass.

 "In memory of a very special person who died far too young!"